czero69/AirSim/README.md

 # Using AirSim in UE5

 This Branch shows how I managed to run and use the AirSim plugin in UE5.
 The code comments unsupported vehicle setups, which allows to compile AirSim for UE5 and use it in "ComputerVision" mode.
-Please note that other modes: {"Multirotor", "Car"} are not supported here and will not work properly.
+Please note that other modes: {"Multirotor", "Car"} are not supported here and will not work properly when using this branch.

 What works for me so far:
 - "ComputerVision" mode